raphaelmmachado/Flamengo-Players/README.md

 # Flamengo-card-deck
 I created an api that serves some data from Flamengo, my favourite football / soccer team.
-Then in the frontend i create cards that shows all the players informations.
+Then in the frontend i created cards that shows all the players informations.

 ### Build with:
 - HTML